Shitij Kapur: Early life and education

-After graduating from All India Institute of Medical Sciences in 1988, Kapur did his residency training in psychiatry at the University of Pittsburgh.
+After graduating from AIIMS New Delhi in 1988, Kapur did his residency training in psychiatry at the University of Pittsburgh.

 Kapur was a professor of psychiatry at the University of Toronto from 2001 to 2007.
-From 2007 to 2016, he was the dean and head of school at the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) at King's College London, He is the currently the president and principal of King's College London.
+From 2007 to 2016, he was the dean and head of school at the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) at King's College London, He is the currently the Vice-chancellor and President of King's College London.
 He succeeded acting president and principal Evelyn Welch on 1 June 2021.